ogoldbart3/LauncherUI/README.md

 To create custom cards, extend Card and use CustomCard or SimpleTextCard as a template:

-    //Cards will automatically be generated with shadowing & material design through the adapter & recycler
+    //Cards will automatically be generated with shadowing
+    //through the adapter & recycler
     //All you need to do is add the new UI elements public class CustomCard extends Card {